YusufArikdogan/YusufArikdogan/README.md

 # 💫 About Me:
 Hello!
 I am Yusuf ARIKDOGAN,

-In 2023, I embarked on a transformative journey by enrolling in an AWS DevOps Bootcamp.
+In 2020, I embarked on a transformative journey by enrolling in an AWS DevOps Training.
 This immersive experience has equipped me with comprehensive knowledge and skills in the realm of AWS DevOps.
 I have since demonstrated my expertise by contributing to and successfully completing two significant projects.

 Here are some of my AWS DevOps proficiencies and accomplishments: